Brayford Academy Vision for Reading

 We provide a ‘healthy literacy diet’ to children consisting of:

-Phonics and decoding (through specialised interventions) Decoding is embedded in classroom practice through reading sessions and decision spelling, where staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
+Continuing Phonics principles: From Year 2 onwards, decoding is embedded in classroom practice through reading sessions and Read, Write, Inc spelling where staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.

 Reading at ‘just the right level’ Once children are confidently reading, they move on to the Accelerated Reader Programme in LKS2.
 The school ensures all texts are accurately matched to pupil ability, as all books within AR are graded to ensure progression and challenge for all children.